-of God's internal necessity, but for God's willingness to risk his eternal essence in the creation of a physical universe endowed with genuine freedom.
+Schelling's die Weltalter project was also an attempt to peer into the nature of God before creation.
+But unlike Hegel, he is concerned to account not only for the structure of God's internal necessity, but for God's willingness to risk his eternal essence in the creation of a physical universe endowed with genuine freedom.
 Strictly speaking, there can be no reason for such a risk, since this would immediately draw it back into the sphere of necessary logical determinations.
-154 Schelling's claim is that God is not only a logic, but a life-not just a law-like system, but a loving personality.
-155 The difficultly of philosophically grounding such a claim is borne out by Schelling's repeated failure to compose a definitive and complete version of The Ages of the World; on the other hand, the very incompletion of this project could be read as a justification of its core insight into the inscrutability of God's eternally beginning nature, a nature before which there would remain only the growing silent that the helplessness and faint audibility of language really seeks to approach.
-156
+Schelling's claim is that God is not only a logic, but a life-not just a rule-bound system, but a loving personality.
+The difficultly of philosophically grounding such a claim is borne out by Schelling's repeated failure to compose a definitive and complete version of The Ages of the World.
+On the other hand, the very incompletion of this project could be read as a justification of its core insight into the inscrutability of God's eternally beginning nature, a nature before which there would remain only the growing silent that the helplessness and faint audibility of language really seeks to approach.

 For Hegel, the link between God and creation, or between logic and nature, should be "perfectly transparent"; all that needs to be said about it is that God "freely releases [himself] in [his] absolute self-assurance and inner poise."
-For Schelling, this depiction amounts to a non-answer that shirks the difficulty of narrating the awesomeness and sheer facticity of nature's coming-into-existence.
-The profundity of the link between divinity and nature cannot be so easily "released."
-The link-Plato's "secret band" 159-holding One and All in communion with the Whole is precisely that which can never be released but only ever re-bound.
-Schelling says of secular modern
+For Schelling, this depiction amounts to a non-answer that shirks the difficulty of narrating the awesomeness and sheer facticity of God's coming-into-existence as nature.
+The